 As you see, one page was enough to get all the decoration I need, but I also had plenty of space for all my monthly to-do lists.

-I actually had a lot of fun with my setup that month, using different color paper.
+I actually had a lot of fun with my setup that month, using different colored paper.
 If you want to check my Plan With Me post to see all the pages.

 Lovely and such a bright page!

 Another example of a mini-calendar.
-In this case, I added colored dots to the dates when something happens and you can see on the right the exact even.
+In this case, I added colored dots to the dates when something happens and you can see on the right the exact event.